Updated April 19, 2023

 What is a Market Failure?

-It’s impossible to correct market failures concept without understanding what it exactly is and why it stays.
-The most common interpretation of a market failure—failing to attain the standards of “a perfect competition in the general equilibrium of economics”— is easily identifiable in most, if not all the markets.
-While the price equilibrium is a shifting target, consider all sellers and buyers in the market as sprinters in a race, with the exception that the finishing line keeps changing between right, left, up and down.
+It’s impossible to correct the market failure concept without understanding what it exactly is and why it stays.
+The most common interpretation of a market failure—failing to attain the standards of “a perfect competition in the general equilibrium of economics”— is easily identifiable in most, if not all, the markets.
+While the price equilibrium is a shifting target, consider all sellers and buyers in the market as sprinters in a race, except that the finishing line keeps changing between right, left, up, and down.

 A market failure has a negative effect on the economy due to the non-optimal allocation of resources.
-In other words, the social cost to manufacture the goods or services i.e. all the opportunity costs of input resources used in the creation, are not minimized.
+In other words, the social cost to manufacture the goods or services i.e. all the opportunity costs of input resources used in the creation is not minimized.
 This also leads to the wastage of resources.

 Reasons for Market Failure

-Market failures happen because of the inefficiency to correctly allocate the goods and services.
-The price mechanism fails to factor in all the costs and benefits involved while providing a particular goods or service.
-In such cases, the market won’t produce goods that are socially optimal.
+Market failures happen because of the inefficiency of correctly allocating goods and services.
+The price mechanism fails to factor in all the costs and benefits involved while providing a particular good or service.
+In such cases, the market won’t produce socially optimal goods.
 They will be either under or overproduced.

-Following are some of the key reasons of a market failure.
+Following are some of the key reasons for a market failure.

-- Environmental concerns: Effects on environment as an important consideration along with sustainable development.
+Effects on the environment as an important consideration and sustainable development.

-- Lack of public goods: Public goods are those where the cost of production doesn’t increase with number of customers.
-For instance, a lighthouse has a fixed cost of production which remains the same throughout, regardless of whether just one ship or hundreds of ship use it.
+Public goods are those where the cost of production doesn’t increase with the number of customers.
+For instance, a lighthouse has a fixed cost of production which remains the same throughout, regardless of whether just one ship or hundreds of ships use it.
 Public goods and services could be under-produced.
-There is little benefit, from the private sector, to erect a lighthouse because one can wait for somebody else to provide it, and then use the light, sans incurring any cost.
-Someone deriving the benefits of a product or service, without paying for it, is called a free rider problem.
+There is little benefit from the private sector to erect a lighthouse because one can wait for somebody else to provide it and then use the light sans incurring any cost.
+The act of deriving benefits from a product or service without paying for it is a free rider problem.

-- Abuse of monopoly power: An imperfect market restricts the output in attempts to maximize profits.
+An imperfect market restricts the output to maximize profits.

 Probable corrective action for Market Failure

-Using the definition of a broad perfect competition, a market failure can be usually corrected by allowing consumers and competing sellers to shove the market towards equilibrium over a period of time.
-Markets often tend to constantly move towards equilibrium, but never quite attaining it because of limitation to human knowledge, besides changes in global situations.
+Using the definition of a broad perfect competition, a market failure can usually be corrected by allowing consumers and competing sellers to shove the market towards equilibrium over a period of time.
+Markets often tend to move towards an equilibrium constantly but never attain it because of limitations to human knowledge and changes in global situations.

 Many policy experts and economists seek possible regulations and interventions for compensating a perceived market failure.
-Subsidies, tariffs, punitive or redistributive taxation, trade restrictions, disclosure mandates, price ceilings and several other economic distortions were mooted to correct inefficient outcomes.
+Subsidies, tariffs, punitive or redistributive taxation, trade restrictions, disclosure mandates, price ceilings, and other economic distortions were mooted to correct inefficient outcomes.

 Other economic experts argue that a market is recognizably imperfect.
-Market failures, however, are improperly framed.
+However, people often frame market failures improperly.
 Instead of asking whether market failures are related to perfect competition, they say that the question must revolve around whether a market performs better than other processes which humans may trigger.

-Free market economists like Milton Friedman, FA Hayek, and others, have argued that a market is the only recognized discovery process capable to adjust correctly to all inefficiencies.
-They say that a regulation can interfere with the process causing inefficiencies to deteriorate than better.
+Free market economists like Milton Friedman, FA Hayek, and others have argued that a market is the only recognized discovery process capable of adjusting correctly to all inefficiencies.
+They say that regulation can interfere with the process causing inefficiencies to deteriorate than better.

 Here are some actions that can be adopted to resolve a market failure.

-A monopoly power in the market can be controlled by the government by passing restrictive trade practice legislation and anti-monopoly laws.
-These regulations are targeted to remove unfair competition in the market, prevent iniquitous price discrimination and fixing prices that equal to competitive prices.
+The government can control a monopoly power in the market by passing restrictive trade practice legislation and anti-monopoly laws.
+These regulations are targeted to remove unfair competition in the market, prevent iniquitous price discrimination, and fix prices that are equal to competitive prices.

-The government may also deescalate all monopoly prices to a competitive level via taxation and price regulation.
+The government may also de-escalate all monopoly prices to a competitive level via taxation and price regulation.
 The authorities may enforce a price ceiling to bring down monopoly pricing to near or equal to a competitive price.
-This is usually achieved by setting up of a commission that fixes the price of a monopoly goods or service, below the monopoly price.
+To achieve this, people often set up a commission that fixes the price of monopoly goods or services below the monopoly price.

 Taxation is another way of controlling monopoly power during a market failure.
 Taxes could be levied lumpsum, irrespective of the output of the monopolist.
 The tax could also be proportional to the output i.e. the taxable amount rising with a rise in output.
 In both cases, the target is to bring down the monopoly to a competitive level.

-Eminent English economist, Arthur Cecil Pigou, favored nationalizing monopoly for ending monopoly power.
+Eminent English economist, Arthur Cecil Pigou, favored nationalizing monopoly to end monopoly power.

 Pigou suggested social control measures and using subsidies and taxes to achieve an optimal allocation of resources in the face of various externalities.
-The government can interfere, in all cases, an external diseconomy of production for removing any divergence between social and private costs and benefits.
-The government in that case can ask the business owner for moving out of the residential area by extending appropriate facilities to a smoke emitting workshop.
-He said that in case of any external diseconomy of consumption, the government could end the noise pollution by banning loudspeakers, except during a special occasion in specific hours with prior permission.
+The government can interfere, in all cases, with an external diseconomy of production to remove any divergence between social and private costs and benefits.
+The government, in that case, can ask the business owner to move out of the residential area by extending appropriate facilities to a smoke-emitting workshop.
+He said that in case of any external diseconomy of consumption, the government could end the noise pollution by banning loudspeakers, except during a special occasions at specific hours with prior permission.

-Pigou also suggested the government to encourage production of goods and services with positive externalities by granting subsidies on each unit of product or service by the manufacturer.
-This will also help buyers to maximize their satisfaction by tax concession so that they can buy more commodities.
-Negative externalities often discourage sellers from production, and buyers from consumption by levying taxes, Pigou claimed.
+Pigou also suggested the government encourage the production of goods and services with positive externalities by granting subsidies on each unit of product or service by the manufacturer.
+This will also help buyers maximize their satisfaction by tax concession to buy more commodities.
+Negative externalities often discourage sellers from production and buyers from consumption by levying taxes, Pigou claimed.

-The government, for instance, can impose a tax on every family living in an area, and thus collect the entire sum to pay the smoke emitting factory to relocate.
-In this way, subsidies and taxes can help bridge the gap between social and private costs and benefits.
+The government, for instance, can impose a tax on every family living in an area and thus collect the entire sum to pay the smoke-emitting factory to relocate.
+This way, subsidies, and taxes can help bridge the gap between social and private costs and benefits.

-Unitization or internalization of the externalities in production, is another commonly suggested measure.
-Firms engaged in oil production in the same field, for instance, could lead to over-pumping and over drilling.
-With the merger or unitization of the firms, oil can be extracted more efficiently sans a diseconomy of production.
+Another commonly suggested measure is to internalize or unitize the externalities in production.
+For instance, firms engaged in oil production in the same field could lead to over-pumping and over-drilling.
+With the merger or unitization of the firms, oil can be extracted more efficiently, sans a diseconomy of production.

-All public goods are non-rivaled and non-excluded and hence they are not available in the free market.
+All public goods are non-rivaled and non-excluded; hence, they are unavailable in the free market.
 Private companies can’t provide these public goods and services.
 They can be provided only by the public authority.
-Benefits of public goods and services can’t be divided.
-The government must make people share costs of public utilities so that each of them is better off.
+It is impossible to divide the benefits of public goods and services.
+The government must make people share the costs of public utilities so that each is better off.

-One way of paying for public goods and services is to charge each person an equal proportion of the maximum amount he/she is ready to pay, instead of forsaking the product, while fixing that proportion to cover the entire cost of production.
-In case of special public goods like defense materials, the government may itself produce them or buy from private firms that meet all relevant production guidelines.
-So far the “free rider” issue is concerned, whereby utility services like police, firefighting etc are provided free to all users.
-The government can provide them from tax revenues.
+One way of paying for public goods and services is to charge each person an equal proportion of the maximum amount he/she is ready to pay instead of forsaking the product while fixing that proportion to cover the entire cost of production.
+In the case of special public goods like defense materials, the government may produce them or buy from private firms that meet all relevant production guidelines.
+So far, the “free rider” issue is concerned, whereby utility services like police, firefighting, etc., are free to all users.
+The government can provide them with tax revenues.

 Increasing returns to scale

-Opinions largely differ about the government’s role to provide solutions to market failure in case of increasing returns to scale.
-Many economists and policymakers have opined that a government must nationalize industries that operate under decreasing costs, leading to overproduction.
+Opinions largely differ about the government’s role in providing solutions to market failure in case of increasing returns to scale.
+Many economists and policymakers have opined that a government must nationalize industries with decreasing costs, leading to overproduction.
 But many others disapprove of this idea.
 They feel government control could make matters worse.
-Yet others suggest that the private sector must produce goods and services and the government must impose a price regulation and tax them so that private and social costs and benefits can be balanced.
+Yet others suggest that the private sector must produce goods and services, and the government must impose a price regulation and tax them to balance private and social costs and benefits.

-The solution to the problem of indivisibility in case of goods and services that are jointly used by several persons, like paved roads, street lights, traffic signals etc, local authorities like the civic corporation, has to spend on its maintenance and repairs.
-The cost in this regard has to be collected from the residents of a particular area or those who use the service.
+The solution to the problem of indivisibility in the case of goods and services jointly used by several persons, like paved roads, street lights, traffic signals, etc, local authorities, like the civic corporation, have to spend on its maintenance and repairs.
+In this regard, someone has to collect the cost from the residents of a particular area or those who use the service.

 Common property rights lead to external situations.
-“Who owns property, to what uses it can be put, the rights people have over it and how it may be transferred,” are the issues related to property rights.
-Everyone has a right to prevent people imposing costs on them.
-Public properties like parks, civic services, libraries etc can be included in this.
+“Who owns property, to what uses it can be put, the rights people have over it and how it may be transferred” are the issues related to property rights.
+Everyone has a right to prevent people from imposing costs on them.
+Public properties like parks, civic services, libraries, etc can be included in this.

-The second solution could be to distribute wealth from the rich to the poor.
-But it’s more a question of changing the property rights, instead of extending ownership rights.
+The second solution could be distributing wealth from the rich to the poor.
+But it’s more a question of changing property rights instead of extending ownership rights.
 Such a solution, however, won’t be practical.

-The third solution could be for the government to charge for damages or compensating for them.
-However, it involves the problem to compensate those who acquired a property a much lesser cost because of the damage.
+The third solution could be for the government to charge or compensate for damages.
+However, it involves the problem of compensating those who acquired a property at a much lesser cost because of the damage.

-The fourth option is to move the court for monetary damages by the party which has been harmed because of the externality.
-British economist and author, Ronal Coase, suggested that a market failure, because of property rights, could be eliminated via mutual bargaining among the involved parties.
-He pointed out that property rights must be marketable and clearly defined, with transactions costs at zero.
+The fourth option is to move the court for monetary damages by the party harmed by the externality.
+British economist and author Ronal Coase suggested that a market failure because of property rights could be eliminated via mutual bargaining among the involved parties.
+He pointed out that property rights must be marketable and clearly defined, with transaction costs at zero.
 Only then will a perfectly competitive economy allocate optimal resources even under externalities.
 This is called the Coase Theorem.

-Correcting the market, when it fails, is one of the most important responsibilities of the government.
-The private sector too has to play a part by not resorting to unfair practices.
+Correcting the market when it fails is one of the government’s most important responsibilities.
+The private sector has to play a part by not resorting to unfair practices.
 Correcting market failure is a major component of welfare economics.
 Falling markets have an impact on the overall economy of a country.
-With globalization being the norm today, a fall in one country’s market, has a ripple effect on others.
-So when Dow Jones takes a hit, the effects can be felt on Nikkei and other indexes.
+With globalization being the norm today, a fall in one country’s market has a ripple effect on others.
+When Dow Jones takes a hit, Nikkei and other indexes can feel the effects.

-Here are some articles that will help you to get more detail about the Market Failure so just go through the link.
+Here are some articles that will help you get more details about the Market Failure, so just go through the link.